Archive

 Eric Clapton Shares A Secret…

 Eric Clapton recently allowed a camera crew into his London home for an intimate talk.
-The purpose was to demonstrate a new series of high-priced, limited-edition reproductions of some of his most famous guitars, which will soon go on sale to benefit his Crossroads Centre in Antigua.
+The purpose was to demonstrate a new series of high-priced, limited-edition reproductions of some of his most famous guitars, which will be sold to benefit his Crossroads Centre in Antigua.

 These fascinating videos take you inside the head of EC’s desire for that “beat up” strat and the secret to the success of today’s relic guitar market as the old, beat up, worn-out patches on a maple fretboard were a sign to Clapton that the guitar was “well favored” by the previous player — and hence, a more desirable instrument to play.